How to Mount ISO File on Linux

 Disk Image Mounter

 Once the image is mounted, a device icon should appear on the desktop.
-Double-click on it and the Gnome file manager will open up.
+Double-click on it and the GNOME file manager will open up.

 To unmount the ISO file right click on the device icon and select “Unmount”.